About Vancouver Washington

 Don’t Neglect a Home Inspection Before Buying Your Next Property

 Are you buying an older home in Vancouver, WA?

 Homes built before 1960 come with concerns newer homes don’t.
 Is the electrical system safe?
 What condition is the furnace in?
 Are the foundation or basement walls stable?
-You’ll need a qualified home inspector who’s dealt with older homes to help you make intelligent purchasing decisions.
+You’ll need a qualified home inspector in Vancouver, WA who’s dealt with older homes to help you make intelligent purchasing decisions.

 Are you purchasing a home built in the last twenty or thirty years?

 The inspection process for newer Vancouver homes is more straightforward than with older homes.
 However, we still recommend performing a comprehensive home inspection, sewer scope, and radon testing to ensure there’ll be no surprises after move-in.
 We also offer re-inspection services to ensure your list of fixes is buttoned up before closing.
 To learn more about our comprehensive home inspection services in Vancouver, WA, contact us today!

 Should you order a home inspection for your new construction?

 While it may seem unnecessary to inspect a brand-new home, our new construction inspections consistently reveal issues that need to be addressed.
 Sewer scopes and radon testing are also essential to ensure your new home is safe for you and your family.